geeknik96/Ball-Line-Detectors-/README.md

-# Ball-Line-Detectors-
+# SoccerRobotVision

-Ball Detector + Line Detector for robot soccer.
+This is ball and line detector for robot soccer